Chevrolet Caprice: South Africa (1975–1978)

 From late 1975 through 1978, the Australian-developed Statesman Caprice was marketed in South Africa as the Chevrolet Caprice Classic.
 The V8-engined Caprice Classic received full equipment, with reading lights, air conditioning, and imported leather upholstery.
 It was very similar to the 5-liter Constantia, albeit fitted with a different grille, hubcaps, and a vinyl roof.
+After 1978, the Opel based Chevrolet Senator became GMSA's largest car on the market.